WANG-B-C/cs50p-notes/README.md

 ## Next Steps
 - Finish CS50P
-- Understanding how code can be applied to biological data
+- Understande how code can be applied to biological data
 - Learn pandas and data visualization
 - Start a small biological data analysis project